kjhealy/covdata/README.md

 ### Mobility and activity data

 - Data from [Apple](http://apple.com/covid19) on relative trends in mobility in cities and countries since mid-January of 2020, based on usage of their Maps application.
-- Data from [Google](https://www.google.com/covid19/mobility/data_documentation.html) on relative trends in mobility in regions and countries since mid-January of 2020, based on location and activity information.
+- Data from [Google](https://www.google.com/covid19/mobility/data_documentation.html) on relative trends in mobility was previously included with this package but is now available in [covmobility](https://kjhealy.github.io/covmobility).

 ### Policy data